Typeform/embed/docs/callbacks.md

 The `onClose` callback will execute after a respondent closes the modal window the typeform is embedded in.

-The event sent regardless of whether the form submissions was successful.
+The event is sent regardless of whether the form submissions was successful.

 In JavaScript